VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Benchmark

-\textbf{Quality Filtering.} After collecting the video pairs, we perform additional filtering to ensure dataset quality.\ First, pairs in which either video is shorter than one second were excluded.
-Next, we use GPT-4~\cite{achiam2023gpt} to align each video with the actions and scenes described in the original dataset’s annotated captions.
-Finally, video pairs with identical extracted actions are filtered out.
+\textbf{Quality Filtering.} After collecting the video pairs, we perform additional filtering to ensure dataset quality.\ First, we exclude pairs where either video is shorter than one second.
+Next, we leverage GPT-4~\cite{achiam2023gpt} to align each video with the actions and scenes described in the original dataset’s annotated captions.
+Finally, we filter out video pairs that contain identical extracted actions.

-\textbf{Human Validation.} We conduct a final manual review to eliminate pairs with the following issues: (1) lack of a clear action in either video, (2) presence of multiple actions in either video, or (3) identical actions in both videos.
-These rigorous steps resulted in a high-quality dataset to serve as a benchmark.
+\textbf{Human Validation of Video Pairs.} We recruit four participants to conduct a manual review to eliminate pairs with the following issues: (1) the lack of a clear action in either video, (2) the presence of multiple actions in either video, or (3) identical actions in both videos.
+These rigorous steps result in a high-quality dataset, which serves as a reliable benchmark.

-\textbf{Automatic Question Generation.}\ We categorize the benchmark into three distinct hallucination types: 1) action hallucination, 2) temporal sequence hallucination, and 3) scene transition hallucination.
-For each type, we design specific question formats to evaluate model performance: binaryQA and multiple-choice questions (MCQs) for action hallucination, sorting questions for temporal sequence hallucination, and open-ended questions for scene transition hallucination.
+\textbf{Automatic Question Generation.}\ We categorize the benchmark into three distinct hallucination types: (1) action hallucination, (2) temporal sequence hallucination, and (3) scene transition hallucination.
+For each type, we design specific question formats to evaluate model performance: binary QA and multiple-choice questions (MCQs) for action hallucination, sorting questions for temporal sequence hallucination, and open-ended questions for scene transition hallucination.
 After the filtering steps, the high-quality video pairs, along with their corresponding annotations, are further processed to automatically generate questions tailored to each hallucination type and question format.
-We showed one example question for each hallucination type in Fig.~\ref{fig:evaluation_categories}.
+An example question for each hallucination type is shown in Figure~\ref{fig:evaluation_categories}.

+\textbf{Human Verification of QAs.} We recruit nine participants to verify and refine the entire dataset.
+For ACH, they check whether the action described in the question matches the video and correct any inaccuracies.
+For TSH, they ensure that the action order in the answer aligns with the video, making revisions where necessary.
+For STH, they verify that the scene described in the answer corresponds to the video and adjust any mismatches.
+Following verification, 939 ACH, 68 TSH, and 38 STH questions are modified, resulting in an accuracy of 88.76\% for the automatically generated QAs.